 641-1.01 DESCRIPTION.
-This Project is not anticipated to require a SWPPP, as all work in the material site(s) should be planned so that no runoff may discharge to Waters of the U.S. Appropriate Best Management Practices (BMPs) should be employed to ensure that no discharge is possible.
-In the event that runoff discharges occur, the Contractor shall take immediate action to stop them, and shall notify the Engineer.
-In the event that runoff cannot be prevented from leaving the site, the Engineer may require the Contractor to design and implement a SWPPP under the Alaska Construction General Permit.
+This Project is not anticipated to require a SWPPP, as all work in the material site(s) is the Contractor's and/or the landowners' responsibility.
+All work should be accompanied by appropriate Best Management Practices (BMPs), and care taken to prevent stormwater discharge.
+If the Contractor elects not to implement a SWPPP, and any discharge occurs, the Contractor and/or landowner will be solely responsible for any consequences that may occur.
 All work necessary in this section is subsidiary to the production of aggregate.